Jamaica Blue Hole | Hero

 2 people jumping in Jamaica's Blue Hole.
 Scenic tropical waterfalls with multiple swimming holes.
 Best family cruise vacation

-There's more to the Caribbean than perfect beaches and sundowners!
+There's more to the Caribbean than perfect beaches and sundowners served by the water!
 Did you know that there are real nutmeg trees on Spice Island or that camouflage items in any form are outlawed for civilians in Barbados?

-Jamaica has won Miss World four times, putting it just behind India and Venezuela, who have six wins each.
+Contestants from Jamaica have won Miss World four times, putting it just behind India and Venezuela, which have six wins each.
 Jamaica's beauty queens have gone on to have fascinating careers, including Cindy Breakspeare, who is a singer and entrepreneur.
 She is also the mother of Damien Marley, Bob Marley's youngest son, who is also a singer.
 Another titleholder, Lisa Hanna, was elected to the Jamaican government as one of the youngest women in Parliament and eventually served as minister of youth and culture.

 2. THE JAMES BOND BOOKS WERE WRITTEN IN JAMAICA